Ilse de Ziah: Biography

 De Ziah has been resident in County Cork since the 2000s.
-Since moving to Ireland, she has completed a masters in music from the Cork School of Music and performs and tours within Ireland and Europe.
+Since moving to Ireland, she has completed a master's degree in music from the Cork School of Music and performs and tours within Ireland and Europe.

 De Ziah's arrangement process involves frequent listening, research, and adaptation of the melody to include melody, harmonic accompaniment, and embellishment on solo cello.
 Her compositions and arrangements focus on creating melodies that allow the music to be accessible to performers at a range of skill levels as well as expressive to perform on solo cello without additional accompaniment.

 Based on her experience playing in Irish traditional music sessions, she has arranged both tune melodies and accompaniments so that a player can participate in a traditional music session in both melody and accompaniment roles.
 In her books Trad on Cello: Traditional Irish Tunes in Cello Friendly Keys (2016) and Easy Irish Cello: Slow Session Tunes and Traditional Irish Favourites (2019), she adapted the melody of each tune to be in a key in which the cellist can play the melody without having to shift their left hand up and down the instrument.
 This allows the cellist to be able to play the melody in a way that is similar to a fiddle player, in one position on the instrument, and so that they can focus more attention and energy on the movement of the bow.
 As a part of these books, she also included rhythmic accompaniments allowing for participation in a way that is similar to how guitar players participate in sessions – rhythm and harmonic support through playing basic chords.

 De Ziah listens to a range of singers and instrumentalists to arrange Irish airs with a core melody, ornamentations, embellishments, and harmonic additions that she finds to best express the emotion and the story behind each Irish air.
 This process involves extensive research into the history of the air itself and locating a range of performances by multiple artists, both instrumentalists and singers.
 She then chooses the ornamentation and embellishment styles that she finds to be expressive within the melody on cello and uses these in her arrangements.
 She encourages cellists to listen to other performers and to choose their own embellishments that they find to be the most personally expressive.